gap-packages/NormalizInterface/README.md

 congruences.

-This package allows creating libnormaliz cone objects from within GAP, and gives access to it in the GAP enviroment.
+This package allows creating libnormaliz cone objects from within GAP, and gives access to it in the GAP environment.
 In this way GAP can be used as interactive interface to libnormaliz.

 For more information on Normaliz visit <http://www.math.uos.de/normaliz> and especially have a look at the manual.

-## Installation preparation
+## Installation

-NormalizInterface supports GAP 4.8.0 or later, and Normaliz 3.0.0 or later.
+NormalizInterface supports GAP 4.8.2 or later, and Normaliz 3.0.0 or later.

 For technical reasons, installing and using NormalizInterface requires that your version of GAP is compiled in a special way.
 Specifically, GAP